Castle Rising Castle

 Things to do at Castle Rising Castle review

 Castle Rising is a ruined medieval castle run by English Heritage.
-It is located in the north-west of Norfolk in between Kings Lynn and Hunstanton.
-It was built in the early 12th Century by William d’Aubigny II, who become the Earl of Arundel.
+It is located in the north-west of Norfolk between Kings Lynn and Hunstanton.
+It was built in the early 12th Century by William d’Aubigny II, who became the Earl of Arundel.
 The castle lives up to its name and does indeed feel like it’s rising out of the ground.
-It’s surrounded by moat like baileys.
+It’s surrounded by moat-like baileys.

 We enjoyed our visit.
 It was a very intriguing castle and it was good fun looking around.
 Although it did not take long to visit this is reflected in the entry price.
 It makes it a perfect place to visit with an annual pass.
 We would certainly visit again.

 FAQ and Further Information Castle Rising Castle

 There is no cafe on-site but there is somewhere to eat nearby.